ttsuchiya/ttsuchiya.github.io/pages/development/music-therapy.md

 # Music Therapy and Assistive Tech
-<p>Between 2011-2013, I was involved in developer collaborations with multiple departments at Berklee &#8211; especially the Music Therapy major and blind musicians.
-These projects have been great benefit for me for learning new skills and widening scope in developing.
-Here are the outcomes of the projects, not including the prototypes and experiments we did.</p>
+Between 2011-2013, I was involved in developer collaborations with multiple groups at Berklee College of Music; particularly the Music Therapy department and visually-impaired musicians.
+These projects have been a great benefit for me for picking up interdisciplinary technical skills and widening the scope in developing.
+Here are the outcomes of the projects, not including the prototypes and experiments we did.

 ---
 <p style="text-align: center;">Speech-based tool for Blind Musicians</p>